First off, anyone planning to visit Belgium should see the movie: ‘In Bruges’, about two hitmen who are forced to lie low in Bruges.

 Another fascinating thing about the Verdi was that there were antiques everywhere, things that if I had owned them would have had me running down to the Antiques Roadshow.
 Here are just a few of the many vignettes scattered around the open hallways.

 Last, but not least, I should mention the breakfasts that were included in the price.
-They were served in the tearoom around the corner and consisted of fresh-squeezed orange juice, croissants and other Belgian breads, yogurts, excellent coffee (or tea), ham and cheese.
+They were served in that very impressive tearoom around the corner and consisted of fresh-squeezed orange juice, croissants and other Belgian breads, yogurts, excellent coffee (or tea), ham and cheese.

 Anyway we were totally charmed by the Verdi, but I must warn that we tend to be quite adventurous in our choice of accommodation.
 Anything this old is never going to be perfect, so if you feel the need for all the modern conveniences, it probably isn’t for you.
-Cost was about 90 euros/night including all the taxes and that substantial breakfast for two.
+Cost was about 90 euros/night including all the taxes and that substantial breakfast for two (2012 prices).

 Booked via http://www.booking.com